Can You Get a Cash-Out Refinance on an Investment Property?

 How to Use the Cash

-An affordable remodel, adding air conditioning, or improving curb appeal can increase your rental income and give you a return on investment.
+An affordable remodel, adding air conditioning, or improving curb appeal can increase your rental income and give you a solid return on investment.

 Another good idea is to use cash-out proceeds for a down payment on another property.
-With $50,000, you could put 25% down on a $200,000 rental.
+With $75,000, you could put 25% down on a $300,000 rental home.

 While there’s no rule against paying personal bills with the money, your primary goal should be to improve your real estate, command higher rents, and increase cash flow.

-See if You Qualify for a Rental Property Cash-Out Refinance
+See If You Qualify for a Rental Property Cash-Out Refinance

 Lenders became risk-averse after the 2008 housing downturn, so it’s a welcome surprise that rental property cash-out refinances are still available.